CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 <img width="50" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/06f49308-f227-4bd8-9268-320117cc0d5b">
 </div>

-**AWS Elastic Beanstalk**
+ ***<div align="center">AWS Elastic Beanstalk</div>***
+ *<div align="center">🚩 Region-scoped service</div>*
+ *<div align="center">🏛️ Platform as a service</div>*

-is a service that helps you provision Amazon EC2-based environments.
+Is a service that helps you provision Amazon EC2-based environments.
 Instead of clicking around the console or writing multiple commands to build out your network, EC2 instances, scaling and Elastic Load Balancers, you can instead provide your application code and desired configurations to the AWS Elastic Beanstalk service, which then takes that information and builds out your environment for you.
 Helps you to focus on your business application, not the infrastructure.
 * Adjust capacity
 * Load balancing